 7 All-You-Can-Eat Veggies to Always Keep in Your KitchenArticle posted in: Nutrisystem

 When you’re trying to lose weight, you hear a lot about limiting what you eat.
-But that doesn’t mean you can’t satisfy your hunger pangs whenever they strike.
-Non-starchy vegetables are so high in nutrients and so low in calories and fat that you can have as much of them as you want, anytime you want.
-Non-starchy veggies are unlimited on the Nutrisystem program.
+But that doesn’t mean you can’t satisfy your hunger pangs whenever they strike!
+Non-starchy vegetables are so high in nutrients yet so low in calories and fat that you can have as much of them as you want, anytime you want.
+Non-starchy veggies are unlimited on the Nutrisystem plan.

 Beets are a two-for-one food because you can eat the dark-green leafy tops as well as the deep-red (or sometimes gold-colored) roots.
 Both tops and roots are high in fiber, which helps you feel full long after eating.
 A half-cup of beet greens gives you 30 percent of your RDA for vitamin C and they’re a good source of vitamin A, too.
 The roots are loaded with potassium, the mineral that your body needs to manage its sodium levels.
 You also get a healthy amount of folate, a B-vitamin that helps prevent birth defects.

 Try: Use the tender greens in salads, omelets, and stir-fries.
 The naturally sweet roots can be roasted or grilled for a hearty side dish or shredded and added to smoothies or even cakes and cupcakes.
 Or check out this simple and delicious Beet and Goat Cheese Appetizer.